ZCHAnalytics/Azure_web_app_deployment/README.md

 # CI/CD Pipeline for an Interactive Ticket Master App on Azure

 ## Description:
-Thisproject involves building a complete customer ticketing app hosted on Azure App Service with Node.js API and Azure Cosmos API for MongoDB for storage.
+This project involves building a complete customer ticketing app hosted on Azure App Service with Node.js API and Azure Cosmos API for MongoDB for storage.
 In the project I use Azure Developer CLI modules from Microsoft Learn.

 ## The Application Architecture